WP-Busters/passwordless-wp/readme.md

 Passwordless WP requires HTTPS and SSL secure connection or localhost/127.0.0.1 environment.
 It supports only platform authenticator like Touch ID, Face ID, Windows Hello, Fingerprint and etc.

+= Help with ideas and testing =

+If you want to discuss and suggest any new ideas,
+Join to Early Access Team group here: https://www.facebook.com/groups/676882319616540/

 # Trademark notices

 Registered trademarks and service marks are the property of their respective owners.